mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 --- abstract

-This document updates {{!RFC7050}} to redefine the term "Secure Channel" to use more recent developments in DNS security, such as TLS-based encrypted DNS protocols and network advertisement of encrypted DNS resolvers.
+This document updates {{!RFC7050}} to redefine the term "secure channel" and modify requirements for nodes and DNS64 servers to use more recent developments in DNS security.

 --- middle